May 11 - December 7

 THE LINE UP:

-The market musicians will be David Falcone at 9:30 and Folk Fugitive at 11:30.
+The superb market musicians will be Bethlehem and Sad Patrick at 9:30 and Hanna Paige at 11:30.

 We accept SNAP (food stamps) payments, WIC and senior farmers market vouchers, and FoodBucks, which give recipients $2 to spend on fruits and vegetables for every $5 spent with their SNAP card.

 Be kind to the planet today and skip the plastic bag!
-Reusable bags are available at the market table.
+Reusable bags and bottles for purchase are available at the market table, as well as our leave one/take one bag library!

 A Video About the Market (lovingly produced by Beautiful Social from St. Joseph's University)